The First Shifting Grains

 There was a pause.

 The genin crossed his arms.
-"He heard about Gaara's hesitation to kill me during the massacre a week ago and wants to exploit it as much as possible.
+"He heard about Gaara's hesitation to kill me during the massacre a week ago and wanted to exploit it as much as possible.
 He wants to see if it wasn't just a one-time thing."

 "That's kind of a dangerous assumption to make."
 Not at all like their father to jumps to such a risky conclusion.